 Here is a high-level overview of how Neon's OAuth implementation works:

-1. The user initiates the OAuth flow in your application by clicking a button or link.
+- The user sends a request to your API endpoint to initiate the OAuth flow by clicking a button or link in your application.

-2. An authorization URL is generated, and the user is redirected to Neon’s OAuth consent screen to authorize the application and grant the necessary permissions.
+- The user is redirected to Neon’s OAuth consent screen to authorize the application.

-3. The application receives an access token to manage Neon resources on the user’s behalf.
+- A redirect is performed to a callback endpoint, which includes an access token that allows the application to manage Neon resources on the user’s behalf.

 About the Neon OAuth server